Need Based Grants

 Grants are gift-aid to students which do not have to be repaid.
 In most cases financial need is an eligibility criterion.

-To apply for grants, students must be accepted to Muskingum University and should file the FAFSA annually.
-Visit our Need-Based Application Process page for details on filing the FAFSA.
+To apply for grants, students must be accepted to Muskingum University and will need to complete the FAFSA annually.
+Visit our Need-Based Application Process page for details on completing the FAFSA.
 Students must also be making Satisfactory Academic Progress (SAP).

 Federal Pell Grant